opensearch-project/documentation-website/_security/access-control/api.md

 ## Audit logs

-The following API is available for audit logging in the security plugin.
+The following API is available for audit logging in the Security plugin.

 ### Enable Audit Logs